marjoleinF/gamtree/README.md

 -   Issue: The estimated smooths from the tree and the full GAM have similar, but not the same coefficients.
 This is due to the smoothing parameter being estimated locally in the tree, but globally in the full GAM.
-See 'issues' folder.
+See issue in 'notes and documents' folder.

 -   Testing: Evaluate performance using real and simulated data.